 The point is that there’s always something new on the horizon, or a reason to postpone a visit.
 As Walt Disney World regulars, we find ourselves far more often faced with “something new” as an excuse to visit, which is why we go so often.
 Procrastination is the least of our problems!

 We’d hazard a guess that people reading this are going to fall squarely into two camps: those like us who visit annually or more, and those who are planning a first-time (and depending upon how that goes, only time) visit, and wanting to choose the best time.

-Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: early November 2019 and mid-January 2022.
+Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: December 2019 and mid-January 2022.
 Obviously, these are not the only times we’d recommend visiting (to the contrary, we ourselves will take countless trips between those times), but if we had to pick only two times to visit between now and then, those timeframes would be it.

-The good news is that Walt Disney World is anticipating these huge crowds and has projects in both Epcot and Magic Kingdom to help absorb those crowds, and pull guests away from Disney’s Hollywood Studios.
+The good news is that Walt Disney World is anticipating huge crowds and has projects in both Epcot and Magic Kingdom to help absorb those crowds, and pull guests away from Disney’s Hollywood Studios.
 The bad news is that the earliest of those large-scale projects will open a year after Star Wars: Galaxy’s Edge.

 Another potential, significant downside to waiting is cost.
 While Star Wars: Galaxy’s Edge construction is the largest, most noteworthy project at Walt Disney World right now, it should be noted that there are numerous infrastructure projects, the construction of a slick, new gondola system, and hotel improvements occurring around Walt Disney World.